 Dental implants are permanent solutions to one or more missing teeth.
-Although commonly colloquially described as “replacement teeth”, dental implants are more accurately replacement tooth roots.
-Implants are small, titanium screws that are placed directly in the jaw bone to support replacement teeth in the form of crowns, secured dentures or bridges, in the same way that natural tooth roots anchor natural teeth.
+Although commonly described as “replacement teeth”, dental implants are more accurately replacement tooth roots.
+Implants are small, titanium screws that are placed directly in to the jaw bone to support replacement teeth in the form of crowns and bridges, in the same way, that natural tooth roots anchor natural teeth.

-At the Centre for Aesthetic Periodontics and Implantology Limited (CAPI) all of our dental implants in Kent are placed by Dr Pedja Pavlovic, our Specialist Periodontist, and are restored by our Specialist Prosthodontists, Dr Guy Stephens and Dr Anna Pergamalian.
+At Centre for Aesthetic Periodontics and Implantology Limited our dental implants in Kent are placed by Dr Pedja Pavlovic, our Specialist Periodontist, and are restored by our Specialist Prosthodontists, Dr Bardia Valizadeh.

 Frequently Asked Questions

-Why should I replace my teeth with dental implants?
+Why should I replace my missing teeth with dental implants?

 Missing teeth can cause cosmetic concerns and embarrassment when smiling, but they can also cause physical health problems.
 Lost teeth can affect how you speak and how you bite and chew food, restricting your diet.
 Additional strain is put on remaining teeth, and over time your jaw bone will start to resorb (degenerate).
 Implants, unlike other tooth replacements, support bone growth and integrate with the bone.